Ruben Oskar Auervaara

 Ruben Oskar Auervaara (until 1935 Jansson, from 1952 to 1959 Risto Oskari Karnas, from 1959 Erik Kristian Jansson, born 4 September 1906 – died 26 May 1964) was a notorious Finnish conman and thief.
 He became famous by cheating money from women he met through newspaper announcements, by pretending to intend to marry them.
-His surname has become a concept in the Finnish language, meaning a deceptive charming trickster.
+His surname has become an archetypal name in the Finnish language, meaning a deceptive charming trickster.

 Auervaara spent 26 years of life in various prisons.